YemenOpenSource/backup-tables/README.md

 Backup single or multiple database tables with ease.

+> [!NOTE]
-> Note: if you want a full database backup with many features go for [Spatie Laravel Backup](https://github.com/spatie/laravel-backup).
+> If you want a full database backup with many features, go for [Spatie Laravel Backup](https://github.com/spatie/laravel-backup).

 ## Installation